 31. DIY Scoop Ball

-Have you ever played scoop ball?
-It’s a game which takes a great deal of coordination, but most kids and families love it!
+Have you ever played a scoop ball?
+It’s a game that takes a great deal of coordination, but most kids and families love it!

 If you’d like to make your own set to play, it’ll require one ball and two milk jugs.
 Cut a hole in the side of the milk jugs big enough to catch the ball.
 Toss it back and forth for some fun exercise!